cholcombe973/juju-interface-gluster-client/README.md

   * `{relation_name}.available` The gluster client has been related to a provider.
   The following accessors will be available:
    - volumes - The available volume names that can be mounted
    - gluster-public-address - The public address of one of the Gluster servers.
-     The fuse client knows how to discover the rest of them.
+In a high availability setup this will ideally be a DNS address that round robins connections over floating virtual ip addresses.